 Water management and earthworks

 The first thing you’ll need to set up on your farm is water systems and learn how to harvest, store and redistribute that water.
-There are many resources on the subject, all books below are well worth a read.
-Geoff specialises in water harvesting earthworks, so his DVD is a good one to watch.
-Paul Wheaton’s 3-DVD set is also a wealth of information on earthworks and hugelkulturs.
+There are many permaculture resources on the subject, and all books below are well worth a read.
+Geoff specializes in water-harvesting earthworks, so his DVD is good to watch.
+Paul Wheaton’s 3-DVD set is also a wealth of information on earthworks and hugelkultures.

 - Create an Oasis with Greywater: Choosing, Building, and Using Greywater Systems, Includes Branched Drains